-If you are reading this then you are probably already familiar with acne rosacea.
-But just in case you are not familiar with the condition or if you are newly diagnosed with it, let’s define it in brief.
-Acne rosacea is a skin condition that causes the lucky person who has it to have tiny bumps that make your skin look red and slightly irritated.
+If you are reading this then you are likely familiar with acne rosacea.
+But just in case you are not familiar with the condition or if you are newly diagnosed with it, let’s briefly define it.
+Acne rosacea is a skin condition that causes tiny bumps that make your skin look red and slightly irritated.

 It can affect your eyes, causing granular bumps under the eyelid.
 Rosacea can also include a visible network of tiny veins that add to the red appearance.
 In advanced stages, it can include skin lesions, and rhinophyma – the development of a fleshy, bulbous nose.

 In this article, we’ll look at using light therapy to treat rosacea.
 Light Therapy is a fascinating procedure where certain wavelengths of light are shined on the skin.
 Depending on the design and frequency of the light, different effects occur, and different skin issues are treated.

 In this article, we’ll look at the best at-home light therapy devices are for rosacea treatment, and how to use light therapy to treat rosacea.

 Some choose to visit a salon, spa, or dermatologist for light therapy treatments.
 But there are now many at-home treatments that are far less expensive than trips to a professional.
 Many of these light therapy for rosacea devices are easy to use, safe, effective, and not particularly costly.

 Our Top Pick: Dermashine Pro 7 Color LED Face Mask